 - Open Data Sets (KML, CSVs, and more)

 In addition to the feeds hosted in our Developer Center, CTA publishes data sets via the City of Chicago's data portal.
 Many of these sets (which include ridership reports, mapping shapefiles, and more) could prove useful in your projects.

 Simple feeds of information on service and news from CTA, as it becomes available on our Web site.

 While we provide the data and maintain the sources, we’re not able to provide support directly in how to write your software.
 We do, however, provide some pointers and tips to help get you started.
-There are also some helpful resources online, which we're happy to point you to.
+There are also some helpful resources on other websites, which we're happy to point you to.